aprilsourz/freelunch-api/README.md

 Link to try the app: [https://arlofeirman.github.io/free-lunch/](https://arlofeirman.github.io/free-lunch/)

 ### Technologies
 This API was built with Ruby on Rails and was tested with curl scripts.
-The front end application was built with Ember.js and bootstrap
+The front end application was built with Ember.js and Bootstrap

 #### Installation
 If you wish to fork and clone this repository you will need to install dependencies by running ```bundle install``` in the root directory of the project.